saalikmubeen/sellyNow/README.md

 1. Install 'Expo Go' application on your mobile device from play store.
 2. Click the [link](https://expo.dev/@salikmubeen/selly-now)
    and with an Android or ios phone, you can scan the QR code with your Expo mobile app to load this project and try immediately

+ ## TODO

+- [x] Make use of animations
+- [ ] Adding Redux Toolkit: I started with redux, refactoring to redux toolkit would have just wasted time.
+- [ ] Code in Typescript: Wasn't in a mood to define types about everything and get into type checking hell.
+- [ ] Add unit testing: Not a fan testing tbh unless you are working in a team.